A lot or a little?

 Math: addition, arithmetic, counting, division, equations, estimation, fractions, geometry, graphing, grouping, measurement, money, multiplication, numbers, patterns, sequences, shapes, subtraction

-Science: animals, engineering, astronomy, biology, ecosystems, measurement, plants, substance properties, weather
+Science: animals, engineering, astronomy, biology, ecosystems and the environment, measurement, plants, substance properties, weather

 Social Studies: events, geography, global awareness, government, historical figures, history